pawap90/acho-bot/README.md

 Also, you can navigate to /commands?mode=image to get a ready-to-download image you can add to your Twitch panels.

 ## Scripted commands
-You can specify the Type of command in the "Type" column.
+You can specify the type of command in the "Type" column.
 Available options are:
 - Text
 - Script